dwjoyce/pythonbook/05 - Drawing Turtles.rst

 Let us take a break from using Python to do Maths and switch to doodling instead!

 What we will do is to use a Python program called ``turtle`` to move a shape around the screen, leaving a trail behind in the process.
-Think of it like a piece of graph paper, with the origin in the centre, and the pen being moved by your insructions.
+Think of it like a piece of graph paper, with the origin in the centre, and the pen being moved by your instructions.

 To use this separate Turtle program, we have to use a new command called *import*.
 What import does is to bring in, or include, a separate program - called *module* in Python - into your own program.
 We cannot ever hope to write every piece of code ourselves, so often we depend on programs that others have written and build on them.

 It was Isaac Newton who said the following:

-  "If I have seen further it is by standing on the sholders of Giants"
+  "If I have seen further it is by standing on the shoulders of Giants"

 In other words, he could only have made the advances in the fields of mathematics and physics, but building on the work of those who came before him.